SSaishruthi/MAX-Fashion-MNIST-OpenShift/README.md

 # Framework

-Model is developed using Tensorflow framework
+The model is developed using the Tensorflow framework.

 # Labels
 Each training and test example is assigned to one of the following labels: